 6. Create Regular Backups

-It is always recommended to create backups of your website on regular basis and you should not depend upon someone else including your WordPress website hosting provider to take backup your website.
-You can take backup manually or you can use some plugins to do it.
+It is always recommended to create backups of your website on regular basis and you should not depend upon someone else including your WordPress website hosting provider to take backup of your website.
+You can take a backup manually or you can use some plugins to do it.

 7. FireWall Plugins

 You can secure your WordPress website using Firewall plugins and there are some good plugins available in the WordPress library.
 For example “All In One WP Security & Firewall” plugin.
 This plugin will take your website security and protection to completely new heights.
 This plugin minimizes security-related uncertainty by looking for suspicious activities and by deploying and executing the newest recommended WordPress security techniques.